"The Strike" referred to above was the 50,000

 gone, but the yard is full of paper cars and the car shop is in business.

-Let's go back to perhaps the late 1940s.
-There
+Let's go back to the late 1930s.
+There is

 in the next postcard.